A Prompt-Engineered Large Language Model, Deep Learning Workflow for Materials Classification: Text-based materials classification workflow

-Furthermore, within our workflow, the classification BERT model employs the attention mechanism for self-instruct learning, enabling automatic feature extraction.
-Different pre-trained models can be utilized for corresponding downstream tasks.
-Models based on the attention mechanism are not limited to text input but also applicable to areas like image recognition~\cite{Li2023} and molecular structure identification~\cite{zhou2023uni}.
-These features allow our workflow to seamlessly support the combination of different datasets and multimodal expansion, addressing the issue of insufficient datasets for specific material problems often encountered in traditional methods.
+In the third tier, a BERT model, employing an attention mechanism for Self-Instruct learning approach for automatic feature extraction, provides classification.
+Different pre-trained models are utilized for different downstream tasks.
+Models based on the attention mechanism are not limited to text input but may also be applied to areas like image recognition~\cite{Li2023} and molecular structure identification~\cite{zhou2023uni}.
+These features allow our workflow to seamlessly support a combination of different datasets and multimodal expansion, addressing the issue of insufficient datasets for specific material problems often encountered in traditional methods.

-Finally, the material classification models trained through our workflow can be utilized in numerous downstream tasks, such as discovering new materials across different categories, conducting interpretability analysis to extract composition-structure-property relationships of materials, and even fine-tuning models to achieve excellent results in other classification tasks.
-Our workflow represents a novel and general approach for material sciences by constructing large-scale databases from prompt-engineered LLMs and training general DL models to expedite materials discovery.
-We showcase the efficiency and accuracy of the workflow by using the classification problem of MGs as an example.
+Finally, the material classification models trained through our workflow can be applied to numerous downstream tasks, such as discovering new materials for different technologies, conducting interpretability analysis to extract composition-structure-property relationships, and even fine-tuning models to achieve even better results in other classification tasks.
+Our workflow represents a novel, general approach for material sciences by constructing large-scale databases from prompt-engineered LLMs and training general DL models to expedite materials discovery.
+We showcase the efficiency and accuracy of the workflow by applying it to the MG classification problem described above.